Conversation: Recycle dataviz: Invest time in elements you can reuse or update quickly

 Rachel Alexander covers education and nonprofits for Salem Reporter, an online news site in Oregon's capital.
 She's used spreadsheets to report on everything from nurses dying of opioid overdoses to roadkill salvaging on the state's highways.
 She's passionate about machine-readable document formats, crashing Excel with massive spreadsheets and #FOIAFriday. @rachelwalexande

-Jayme Fraser is an independent journalist based in Montana.
-In 2018, she worked at the Malheur Enterprise in Oregon as an inaugural member of ProPublica’s Local Reporting Network.
-Before that, she was a reporter for Lee Newspapers of Montana, the Houston Chronicle, The Seattle Times, The Oregonian and the Cody (Wyo.)
-Enterprise.
+Jayme Fraser is an investigative data journalist for the USA Today Network based in Florida.
+She has worked for newspapers in Oregon, Montana, Washington, Texas and Wyoming.
 She also spoils two tiny parrots, plays board games, and roots for the Portland Timbers and Thorns soccer teams.

 Kai Teoh is a web developer at the Spokesman-Review in Washington.
 He has previously worked in various different roles in the newsroom, before deciding that he could contribute to journalism the most by embracing his inner geek and being a developer.
 He loves whiskey, is passionate about immigration, and enjoys pineapples on his pizzas.

 No tipsheets have yet been uploaded for this event.